-For almost 40 years, the City of Ventura’s Interpretive Outreach Program has offered teachers and students interactive educational programs at local historic sites and in the classroom.
+For 40 years, the City of Ventura’s Interpretive Outreach Program has offered teachers and students interactive educational programs at local historic sites.
 This year's programs include the "Gold Rush" and "Olivas Adobe Historic Rancho".

-During a living history field trip or classroom presentation, students are actively engaged as they learn through hands-on experience.
+During a living history field trip, students are actively engaged as they learn through hands-on experience.
 These programs aim to nurture a life-long appreciation of our cultural history.

 Olivas Adobe Historic Rancho – 4th Grade